FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 ```

-There's a few interesting things related to this test.
+There are a few interesting things related to this test.
 The event handler is [mock](https://facebook.github.io/jest/docs/en/mock-functions.html) function defined with Jest:

 ```js
 const mockHandler = jest.fn()
 ```

 The test finds the button <i>based on the text</i> from the rendered component and clicks the element:

 ```js
 const button = screen.getByText('make not important')